Unemployment Insurance in Indiana

 Unemployment Benefits Extension in Indiana

-Unemployment compensation benefits are not a long-term solution to lack of income.
+Unemployment compensation benefits are not a long-term solution to the lack of income.
 Each unemployment insurance claim will end when the beneficiary exhausts the amount of their award.
 In fact, the Indiana unemployment program sets a maximum number of weeks in which a claimant can draw from in a benefit year.
 However, an extension to benefits may be available during high rates of joblessness in the state or the nation.
 UI beneficiaries must also meet the qualifications for the extension when it becomes available.

 Denied Unemployment Benefits in Indiana